Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 To have this functionality available the tenant must be subscribed to the Timeseries-migration microservice.
 The Administration application must have subscribed the extension c8y-timeseries-migration-plugin.

-The user must have following permissions for "Tenant management":
+The user must have the following permissions for the permission type "Tenant management":

 - To view all tenants: READ permission.
 - To perform migration activity: ADMIN permission.